 - Remove items that have a strong smell or the potential to off-gas a smell.
 Remember, even if the smell is pleasant to you or unnoticeable to you, it may be difficult for a child with autism to tolerate.
 Watch out for volatile organic compounds, or VOCs, that can make sensory problems worse.

 - Consider diffusing calming aromatherapy oils to help with sleep.
 Use caution here, because every child with sensory concerns is unique, and overpowering essential oils can do more harm than good, but many children on the autism spectrum benefit from essential oils like lavender, sandalwood, and frankincense as part of their bedtime routines.

 - Recognize that textures can be a major factor in preventing comfortable sleep.
 If your child is struggling to sleep, take a look at the textures in the sleep environment – from the sheets to the clothing your child wears and even the firmness of the mattress.

 - Choose soft, loose-fitting, tag-less clothing.
 Clothing that is too rough or restrictive will make sleep difficult.
 Choose pajamas without tags, which can be irritating to those with sensory concerns.

-- Get the best mattress of 2019.
+- Get the best mattress.
 Mattresses that are too saggy, have springs the child can feel, or are too hard can make sleep difficult.